martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 ```<script src="js/jquery-1.8.0.min.js"></script>```

-2.Change the reference to 'js/jquery-2.1.4.min.js'.
+2.Change the reference to 'js/jquery-2.1.4.min.js' (don't worry about this being in the HEAD section for now).
 This file is already included in the project but there may be a newer version available.
 If there is, use it.
 The reference should now look like this:

 ```<script src="js/jquery-2.1.4.min.js"></script>```